By Attorney Edward Jesson

-There are numerous to-do items and deadlines business owners must keep up with to successfully run a business.
-However, many business owners forget that they must file an Annual Report with the North Carolina Secretary of State to keep their business in active and good standing with the state.
+After completing the numerous steps to form a business, business owners frequently forget (despite the friendly reminders from the Secretary of State’s Office) that they have to file annual reports with the North Carolina Secretary of State to keep their business active.
 The Annual Report is used to keep the business records up to date with the Secretary of State.
 Most businesses formalized with the Secretary of State’s Office need to file an Annual Report, such as Business Corporations, Limited Liability Companies (LLC), Limited Liability Partnerships (LLP), and Limited Liability Limited Partnerships (LLLP).
 Non-Profits, Limited Partnerships, Professional Corporations (PCs), and Professional Limited Liability Companies (PLLC’s) do not have to file an Annual Report.
 There is also a filing fee due with the Annual Report.
 For LLC’s and partnerships, the fee is $200, and for corporations, the fee is $25.
 The due date for your business’s annual report depends upon the type of business, but generally April 15th is the deadline for most businesses.
 For corporations and partnerships, the annual report is due to the Secretary of State’s Office the 15th day of the fourth month following the entity’s fiscal year’s end.
 For example, if your fiscal year ends on December 31, your annual report for that year is due on April 15th.
 Jesson & Rains offers a yearly plan for businesses that includes filing the annual report, among other things.
 This plan helps to ensure your privacy (if your business is ever sued, the lawsuit will be delivered to our office’s address); you will be less likely to fall victim to a scam (we will sort through and destroy junk mail); you will be more organized and have less paper (we will scan and forward your mail immediately to your attention after sorting); and we will ensure that corporate records and Secretary of State records are kept up to date.
-As a part of this plan, Jesson & Rains will also assist in filing the necessary documents in response to the new Corporate Transparency Act (“CTA”), which requires companies to disclose beneficial owner information to the U.S. Department of Treasury’s financial crimes agency “FinCEN”.
 We also offer an upgraded yearly plan that includes unlimited telephone access to attorneys throughout the year.
 The consequence for not filing an Annual Report and/or paying the fee is that the Secretary of State can administratively dissolve your business.
 This means that you can lose the liability protection you enjoy by being a business, and a creditor may be able to come after your personal assets.
+You may also have to pay higher fees to reinstate your business once it has been dissolved by the Secretary of State’s Office.
 If you have questions about filing your Annual Report or want to learn more about the annual plan services offered by our firm, you can click HERE, or feel free to reach out to Jesson & Rains directly!

 0 Comments